 Preventing Alcohol Use Disorder

-If you know that you’re at risk for developing an alcohol problem, you can take some steps to prevent it.
+If you know that you are at risk of developing an alcohol problem, you can take some steps to prevent it.
 Talking to a counselor is one method that has been proven to be effective.
 You do not have to wait until you have an alcohol addiction to ask for help.
 A counselor can teach you coping skills and other techniques to help you avoid excessive drinking.

 Support groups are also an option.
 Many of them have open meetings for family members of people with substance use disorders.
 Sharing your experiences and listening to theirs could help you avoid alcohol abuse.

 Get Alcohol Detox to Stop Drinking

 Whether or not you begin drinking is up to you.
 You do not have to follow in a loved one’s footsteps.
 If a loved one is struggling with alcohol addiction, that does not mean you have to as well.
 If you have an alcohol use disorder, an alcohol detox Houston center can help.
 Serenity House Detox Houston provides several services to help you overcome the problem, including:

-Don’t let your genetic tendency to abuse alcohol dictate what you do.
+Do not let your genetic tendency to abuse alcohol dictate what you do.
 Control your life with our help.
 Contact Serenity House Detox today at 866.516.8356.
 Help is just a phone call away.